alangunning/doc-ai-analysis-starter/README.md

    doc-ai> add url https://example.com/a.pdf --doc-type reports
    ```

-   Load a list of links from a file or manage a stored URL list:
+   Load a list of links from a file or manage a stored URL list. ``manage-urls``
+   validates entries and prevents duplicates:

    ```bash
    doc-ai> add urls links.txt --doc-type reports